Sharing

 Sharing is per baby.
 If you track twins or look after multiple kids, you can have a different care team on each profile.

-1. Generate a code
+1. Generate an invite

 - A 6-digit code the caregiver can type into their own BabyLog app